Conteo de letras de una frase con los dedos y matrices

 Ghadbane, N. (2022).
 On public key cryptosystem based on the word problem in a group.
 Journal of Discrete Mathematical Sciences and Cryptography, 25(6), 1563-1568.

 Grossman, S. I. (1994).
 Elementary linear algebra.
-Cole Publishing Company Pacific Grove, CA, USA.
+USA: Cole Publishing Company Pacific Grove.

 Liaqat, I., & Younas, W. (2021).
 Some important applications of semigroups.
 Journal of Mathematical Sciences & Computational Mathematics, 2(2), 317-321.